tianocore-docs/ATBB-Memory_Protection_in_UEFI_BIOS/memory-protection-in-SMM.md

 There are several assumptions to support the PE image protection in SMM:

 1. The PE code section and data sections are not merged.
-If those 2 sections are merged, a #PF exception might be generated because the CPU might try to write a RO data item in the data section or execute an NX instruction in code section.
+If those 2 sections are merged, a #PF exception might be generated because the CPU might try to write a RO data item in the data section or execute a non-executable NX instruction in code section.
 2. The PE image can be protected if it is page aligned.
 There should not be any self-modified-code in the code region.
 If there is, a platform should not set this PE image to be page aligned.

 A platform may disable the XD in the UEFI environment, but this does not impact the SMM environment.
 The SMM environment may choose to always enable the XD upon SMM entry, and restore the XD state at the SMM exit point.